nguyntyler/DigitalCraft-Classes/CommandLineOrg/command-line.md

 Github has a remote repository.
 When you *clone* a file, it creates two copies, one in the **local repository** and another in the **working directory**.

 All changes happen in the working directory and once you are ready to save and update, you add and commit into the **staging area** and into the **local repository**.
-Pushing uploads it back into the remote repository.
+Pushing uploads it back into the remote repository..

 When you *pull* a file, it goes into your local repository first and then goes straight into the working directory.